 This is the very first stage of a startup in which the company itself is little more than an idea.
 If you don’t take action beyond this point, your idea will just sit there waiting for someone else to think of it and will never reach full maturity.
 At this stage, you want to be making sure that you’ve got problem solution fit.

-Challenges of ideation stage:
+Challenges of the ideation stage:

 One of the biggest hurdles to overcome in the ideation stage is having a clear idea of the problem you’re trying to solve, and a clear vision of how your business/product will solve that problem.

 For example, if you’re thinking of a B2B SaaS application, you would want to thoroughly understand the workflow you’re trying to improve, and understand how solving that workflow’s issues impacts your potential clients’ businesses.
+To profit from this product, you’ll need to stick with a structure that allows for that, such as an LLC.

 - Is the workflow issue a problem your potential clients are aware of?